My grandma and I have good taste. We both clipped this recipe from the Penzeys Spices magazine!

 - 1 tsp. minced garlic

 - 1/2 c. finely chopped onion

 - 1 1/2 c. finely chopped fresh spinach

 - 1/2 c. bread crumbs

 - 1/2 tsp. freshly ground pepper

 - In a small frying pan, heat the olive oil over medium heat.
 Add the mushroom caps, garlic, onion and spinach and cook until the liquid from the spinach is gone and onions are lightly browned, 7 minutes or so.
 Remove from heat.

-- In a medium bowl, combine the ground turkey, mayo, spinach, bread crumbs, Worcestershire sauce, seasonings, Feta and veggie mix.
+- In a medium bowl, combine the ground turkey, mayo, bread crumbs, Worcestershire sauce, seasonings, Feta and veggie mix.
 Mix well.
 Divide and press into 4 to 6 patties.
 Grill until the meat is cooked through, 8 to 10 minutes at medium heat, turning once.
 Serve on rolls with your favorite toppings.